exercism/php-test-runner/README.md

 In `./tests/` are golden tests to verify that the test runner behaves as expected.
 The CI uses `bin/run-tests.sh` to execute them.

+### Running tests locally

+Recommended to easily test new test cases during development.
+Use `bin/run-locally.sh <test-slug>` to run PHPUnit in your current shell and compare the resulting JSON to `expected_results.json`.
+Make sure you have at least PHP 8.1 installed.

 ### Running tests in Docker locally

 This is the recommended way to use this locally.